You Need a Password Manager | Don't Use Browser Password Managers

 Password Safe protects passwords with the Twofish encryption algorithm, a fast, free alternative to DES.
 The program's security has been thoroughly verified by Counterpane Labs under the supervision of Bruce Schneier, author of Applied Cryptography and creator of the Twofish algorithm.

-That is a good idea if you aren't completely convinced that Bitwarden is for you.
+I recommend Bitwarden, but you might like to do more research, especially if you aren't completely convinced that Bitwarden is for you.

 Realize that, like all software reviews, products change over time.
 Depending upon when the review takes place, you may find one product favoured over another.